francopasut/academic/content/en/post/vim_direct_clipboard/index.md

 In short: all is extremely *logical and efficient*,  in typical "*Vim style*".

-Vim is a continuos challenge for your mind and your memory but the advantage in terms of writing speed and efficiency compensates any learning effort, as well as being a great memory training.
+Vim is a continuous challenge for your mind and your memory but the advantage in terms of writing speed and efficiency compensates any learning effort, as well as being a great memory training.

 Thank you for your attention.